graphirus-prog/koreader-session-cleaner/README.md

+# Session Cleaner

-Session Cleaner is a standalone KOReader plugin for inspecting and cleaning suspicious reading sessions directly from KOReader’s statistics database.
+Session Cleaner is a standalone KOReader plugin for inspecting and cleaning suspicious reading sessions directly from KOReader's statistics database.

 Its purpose is very specific: help users identify useless or misleading session fragments in their reading history and remove them safely from the real SQLite source, instead of merely hiding them in the interface.

-KOReader stores raw reading activity in statistics.sqlite3, mainly in the page_stat_data table.
-The important detail is that KOReader does not store finished “sessions” as a native table.
-What it stores are raw page activity rows.
-Session Cleaner reconstructs sessions from those raw rows by grouping entries for the same book in chronological order and splitting them according to a configurable time gap.
-In other words, the plugin builds meaningful sessions from the low-level data KOReader already records.

-The main use case is cleaning “garbage sessions.”
-These are usually tiny accidental fragments created by opening a book, waking the device, tapping around without really reading, or generating rows that do not represent a real reading session.
-The most important heuristic is “no page advance,” meaning the first and last page of the reconstructed session are the same.
-There is also an optional “short session” filter based on duration, but that is secondary.
-The plugin is designed around the idea that no-page-advance sessions are often the most suspicious ones and the most useful to review manually.

-The plugin works as a true maintenance browser, not as an add-on to the currently open book and not as an extension of the existing popup statistics view.
-On the first screen, it shows a browsable list of books that have statistics in the database.
-From there, the user can select any book and enter a session inspection view.
-On the second screen, the plugin shows the reconstructed sessions for that specific book, with filtering options and deletion controls.

-The session view is meant to answer a few practical questions very quickly: how many raw rows exist for this book, how many reconstructed sessions there are, which ones look suspicious, and which one should be deleted.
-Each session displays its time range, page movement, progress delta, duration, number of raw rows, and unique pages involved.
-The plugin is meant for manual review, not blind automation.

-A key part of the design is that deletion is real.
-Session Cleaner does not hide sessions in memory and does not maintain a separate ignore list.
-When the user chooses to delete a session, the plugin deletes the exact underlying raw rows from page_stat_data using their actual SQLite row identifiers.
-Because of that, the cleanup affects the real KOReader statistics database.
-The removed session should therefore disappear not only from Session Cleaner itself, but also from other tools that read the same database, including native statistics views and third-party plugins that rely on the same data.

-Safety is a core part of the plugin.
-Deletion is always explicit and always confirmed.
-Before deleting anything, the plugin shows a destructive-action warning with the book title, session date and time, page range, and the number of raw database rows that will be removed.
-The plugin also supports backup creation for statistics.sqlite3, so users can preserve the database before making changes.
-The deletion routine uses SQLite transactions so that the change is either fully applied or rolled back cleanly on failure.

-From a technical point of view, the plugin separates four responsibilities: database access, session reconstruction, UI, and deletion.
-It was built as a standalone maintenance utility rather than a quick patch to an existing popup.
-The reconstruction logic is grounded in KOReader’s real schema, but because KOReader does not expose a dedicated session table, some behavior necessarily depends on runtime interpretation.
-The most important configurable assumption is the session gap threshold: if the time gap between rows exceeds the chosen limit, the plugin treats that as the boundary between one session and the next.

-What the plugin is not trying to do is also important.
-It does not auto-delete suspicious sessions globally.
-It does not silently batch-clean the database.
-It does not depend on the currently open document.
-It does not ask the user to edit SQLite manually outside KOReader.
-It is a manual inspection and cleanup tool for people who care about the quality of their reading statistics and want direct control over what gets removed.

-In its current state, the plugin is already functional and useful, especially for finding and deleting no-page-advance fragments and other suspicious micro-sessions.
-The area that still needs the most work is the interface.
-The core logic is there, but the UI still needs refinement to become more elegant, more scannable, and more native-feeling on e-ink devices.
-That makes it a good candidate for collaboration: the hard part of the workflow already exists, and a contributor could focus on improving layout, hierarchy, and interaction polish.
+## What it does

+Session Cleaner:

+- browses books with reading statistics
+- reconstructs sessions from raw `page_stat_data` rows
+- highlights suspicious sessions such as no-page-advance and short sessions
+- shows the exact raw rows that belong to each session
+- can delete the real underlying rows from `statistics.sqlite3`
+- can create a backup before deletion
+- supports multi-select deletion
+- uses KOReader's native menu shell for stable fullscreen navigation
+- includes UI scale presets

+## Why it exists

+KOReader statistics are very useful, but they can accumulate misleading fragments over time: tiny accidental opens, duplicate fragments, no-page-advance sessions, and other noise that makes the reading history less trustworthy.

+Session Cleaner is designed as a maintenance tool for users who want more control over their statistics and want to clean the real data safely.

+## Safety

+Session Cleaner edits the real `statistics.sqlite3` database.

+Deletion is always explicit and confirmed.
+If backup-before-delete is enabled, the plugin creates a backup before removing rows.

+The plugin is built around a trusted database/session engine that was preserved through the UI rewrite.

+## Highlights in v1.10.1

+Version `v1.10.1` is the recommended public baseline.

+This release keeps the trusted database/session engine and replaces the older UI with a stable native KOReader menu-based interface.

+### Main improvements over the old version

+- stable fullscreen native-menu rewrite
+- preserved DB/session engine
+- exact session inspection before deletion
+- multi-select session deletion
+- UI scale presets
+- cleaner typography and safer row presentation
+- faster post-delete navigation through in-memory hot-path updates

+## Installation

+1. Download the latest release asset ZIP.
+2. Extract it so you get a folder named `sessioncleaner.koplugin`.
+3. Copy that folder into KOReader's `plugins` directory.
+4. Restart KOReader.

+## Basic workflow

+1. Open **Session Cleaner** from the KOReader menu.
+2. Browse books with statistics.
+3. Open a book to inspect its reconstructed sessions.
+4. Filter suspicious sessions if needed.
+5. Open a session to inspect the exact rows that belong to it.
+6. Delete one or multiple sessions only after reviewing them.

+## Repository layout

+- `sessioncleaner.koplugin/core/` — trusted database/session/settings/util engine
+- `sessioncleaner.koplugin/main.lua` — navigation and flow
+- `sessioncleaner.koplugin/sessioncleaner_presenter.lua` — display-ready data
+- `sessioncleaner.koplugin/sessioncleaner_bookcards.lua` — book row presentation
+- `sessioncleaner.koplugin/sessioncleaner_sessioncards.lua` — session row presentation
+- `sessioncleaner.koplugin/sessioncleaner_renderer.lua` — menu-facing row rendering

+## Notes

+This plugin is designed to be practical and safe, not magical.
+It helps you review and clean suspicious statistics data, but the source of truth remains KOReader's database.

+Smaller readers may naturally show fewer rows and more truncation than larger devices.
+That is expected.